Tāhuna

 Dispute path

-If a challenger disputes the proposed outcome — posting a counter-bond — the resolution is handed off to Thres Oracle.
-A weighted jury of staked Thres Oracle participants casts encrypted ballots in a single voting round, time-locked: a ballot cannot be decrypted by anyone (including the juror who cast it) until the round closes.
+If a challenger disputes the proposed outcome — posting a counter-bond — the resolution is handed off to OTER.
+A weighted jury of staked OTER participants casts encrypted ballots in a single voting round, time-locked: a ballot cannot be decrypted by anyone (including the juror who cast it) until the round closes.

 Incentives mirror Polymarket’s relationship with UMA.
-Jurors earn Thres Oracle tokens for participating and resolving correctly.
+Jurors earn OTER tokens for participating and resolving correctly.
 On top of that, the market creator posts a resolver reward when escalating to jury — so jurors are paid by the market they’re resolving.

 When the round closes, the decryption key is released by Drand (see below), every ballot is decrypted at once, and the outcome with the higher stake-weighted total wins.
 Unlike UMA’s commit-reveal cycle, dispute resolution finishes in a single round — no second-phase reveal, no second attendance, no vote suppression.